kubeflow/website/content/docs/started/workstation/getting-started-linux.md

   more quickly
 -->

-For Linux systems you have options for servers and desktops.
+For Linux systems you have options for servers (physical or virtual) and desktops.
 The server options apply to the desktop as well.

 ## Linux Server